A-H-Nguyen/FERB/old_src/README.md

-# FERB
+# FERB Old Ver.
-Main code respository for the Northeastern University ECE Capstone group Spring 2024, working on FERB
+The original plan for the FERB project was to use the Raspberry Pi Pico C/C++ SDK.
+However, we switched to Micropython as it was easier to rapidly prototype with.

-## How to Use FERB
+## How to Use the old FERB code
-This repository contains the code needed to create the FERB firmware (the FERBware...)

-We decided to develop this program in Linux, so mileage may vary when trying to compile on a different operating system.
+This was only ever tested using cmake on Linux, so mileage may vary when trying to compile on a different operating system.

+If you want to try it out, or if we need to reimplment this for whatever reason, follow the directions in the next section

+## Flashing and Compiling the FERBware
 The heart of the FERB is a Raspberry Pi Pico W. Simply build and compile the CMake project, and then flash your Pico with the generated uf2.

 In order to flash a Raspberry Pi Pico (or Pico W), hold the BOOTSEL button on the Pico, and then plug it into whatever computer you compiled this code on.
 The Pico shjould appear in your files as a USB drive named something like `RPI-RP2`.
 Once you find it, drag and drop the FERB uf2 into the Pico directory.
 This should cause the Pico to automatically reset and start running your code.
 You can use the code in `examples/` to test you Pico.

-## Compiling the FERBware
 ### Setup
 Before you can compile code for the FERB uf2, you need to make sure you have the correct tools and libraries installed, namely the pico-sdk.